 Awareness and health advocacy are the basis of other studies that have been conducted for research purposes.

 Keto Diet and Kidney Disease

-- A Registered Nutritionist always wanted to take care of those patients with kidney problems about the foods that they will eat, and as a reminder, give them a low or protein-restricted diet, especially when they are undergoing kidney dialysis.
+- A Registered Nutritionist always wants to take care of those patients with kidney problems regarding the foods that they will eat, and as a reminder, give them a low or protein-restricted diet, especially when they are undergoing kidney dialysis.
 For kidneys that do not function type 2 normally, toxins are at a high level.